EEG brain activity

 These SPECT images show the blood flow in the brain of a person when there's no seizure activity (left) and during a seizure (middle).
 The subtraction SPECT coregistered to MRI (right) helps pinpoint the area of seizure activity by overlapping the SPECT results with brain MRI results.

-After a seizure, your doctor will thoroughly review your symptoms and medical history.
-Your doctor may order several tests to determine the cause of your seizure and evaluate how likely it is that you'll have another one.
+After a seizure, see a health care professional to thoroughly review your symptoms and medical history.
+You may need several tests to determine the cause of your seizure.
+The tests can evaluate how likely it is that you'll have another one.

 Tests may include:

 - Neurological exam.
 You may have a test of your behavior, motor abilities and mental function.
 This helps determine if there's a health issue with your brain and nervous system.